steveturbek/Designing-Interactive-SVGs-with-AI/README.md

    </script>
 </div>
 <figcaption>
    An example data-driven interactive SVG, animated with AI in the workshop.

-Click buttons to adjust it.
+   **Click buttons to adjust Oxygen Level.**
 </figcaption>
 </figure>